This post was updated on December 15, 2022.

 Rock particles size

-The rate of mineral dissolution is proportional to the surface area of the rock, thereby, rock crushing, and grinding improve the rate of enhanced weathering.
+The rate of mineral dissolution is proportional to the surface area of the rock, thereby, rock crushing, and grinding improve the rate of enhanced rock weathering.

 Environmental and climatic conditions